*eConsult – delayed launch*

 If you have any further questions, please email: WSCCG.firstname.lastname@example.org

 Christmas Maltings and Clements New System for Patients

-On the 3rd September 2019 Christmas Maltings and Clements Surgery will introduce eConsult.
+Christmas Maltings and Clements Surgery will soon introduce eConsult.
 The new system will ensure that all patients whose conditions indicate that they need an appointment will get one. eConsult is already used widely across the UK and will enable us to deliver the improvements requested in the feedback we have received from our patients and from the Care Quality Commission (CQC).